dynamsoft-docs/mrz-scanner-docs-mobile/programming/android/user-guide/index.md

              license = "DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSJ9";
              // You can use the following code to specify the document type to scan. documentType = EnumDocumentType.DT_PASSPORT
-             // If you have a customized template file, please put it under "src\main\assets\Templates\" and call the following code. templateFilePath = "CustomizedTemplate.json"
+             // If you have a customized template file, please put it under "src\main\assets\Templates\" and call the following code.
+You can also use a JSON string as the `templateFile`. templateFile = "CustomizedTemplate.json"
              // Add the following line to disable the beep sound. isBeepEnabled = false
              // Add the following line if you don't want to display the torch button.